5 Ways to Display Testimonials on Your Website (With Examples)

 - It helps SEO.
 A page rich with real customer language tends to rank for long-tail searches.

 Don't just dump quotes on it.
 Group them by use case or customer type, add photos where you can, and include video if you've got it.
+For inspiration, see these testimonial page examples, or build the popular grid layout with our guide to the wall of love.
+The fastest way to build the page itself is with an embeddable block, see how to add a testimonial widget to your website.

 Testimojo's showcase pages let you publish a polished testimonial page in a click, with a masonry layout, your own accent color, and a call-to-action button.